angelalonso/robot/brain/SETUP_README.md

     - LEDS are defined like led_y__gpio=21
     - MOTORS are defined like motor_l__gpio=27__gpio=17__gpio=22, where the third gpio is the enabler one.

+### Challenges
+- We should look into using a similar setup file as R OS.
+- If not, we should at least find a cleaner way to define parameters for the outputs (instead of the current __ separators)

 ## ACTIONS file(s)
 Also known as the Rules file, it defines conditions/input (when needed) that trigger actions/output.

 You can have as many as you need, and even call one from another (see "special objects" below) if you need to.

-You'll find examples on the actions/ folder.
+You should adde them in the actions/ folder, where you'll already find some examples.

 Modify them or create one from scratch with the following information:
 - Each file can store several actions/rules